WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 under explicit consent.
 The keys to your house give you control to access even though the address is public.

-\[Additional Topic of Discussion: Offline First.
-How can we make this work when you’re offline without internet access, then sync up lately?\]
+[//]: # (Additional Topic of Discussion: Offline First.
+How can we make this work when you’re offline without internet access, then sync up lately?)

 ### Principle 4: Biometrics Should Be Under A User’s Control